How to Start a Taxi Business in Guyana in 2026: Complete Guide

 5Legal Structure & Registration

-1. Company Formation in Uruguay
+1. Company Formation in Guyana

 Depending on your business model, you may also need:

-• Import permits if you're bringing in vehicles
+• Import permits if you're bringing in vehicles from outside Guyana

 3. Compliance with Local and National Laws